But there are ways to access the world’s biggest consumer market—so long as you watch out for the pitfalls.

 In short, the right JV takes away many of the headaches associated with arriving in the country ‘blind.’

-Principal Global Investors, a diversified global asset management firm, set up its JV in China in 2005.
+Principal Financial Group, a global financial company and parent of asset manager Principal Global Investors set up its JV in 2005.
 The entity, CCB Principal Asset Management, is partnered with the world’s second-largest bank by market value, the China Construction Bank (CCB).
 Principal offers mutual funds and asset management services to individuals and corporations in China through CCB.

 For companies eager to establish a foothold in the country, there are a number of other ways to build market presence, including an offshore – or fly-in — strategy.
 In addition to, or sometimes as an alternative to JVs, companies can also set up representative offices, which are owned by the overseas company but not able to generate revenue in China.